Skip to main content

 • Carry your travel documents (passport, photo IDs) at all times or secure them in a safe, waterproof location.
 If you carry them with you, make sure they're in a waterproof bag or case.

-• Contact friends and family with regular updates about your situation.
+• Give your friends and family regular updates.

-Read our full advice about what to do if you're caught in a cyclone.
+Read our full advice about what to do if you're caught in a tropical storm.

-In some areas, adequate shelter from a severe cyclone may not be available to all who choose to stay.
+In some areas, adequate shelter from a severe storm may not be available if you choose to stay.

 Where to get help

-During catastrophic storms, the ability of consular officials to help you may be limited.
-Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.
+During severe storms, our ability to help you may be limited.
+Read the Consular Services Charter to learn how the Australian Government may be able to help you overseas.

 Australian Government

 Contact your nearest Australian Embassy, High Commission or Consulate.
-If you're unable to contact one in a consular emergency, you can contact the 24-hour Consular Emergency Centre on:
+You can also contact the 24-hour Consular Emergency Centre on:

 • +61 2 6261 3305 from overseas